As a child, I dreamed of becoming a professional soccer player.

 I am not yet fully aware of what is happening, but I’m already becoming the captain of my own destiny and no longer a mere victim of circumstance.

-Allegedly, my brother had “every reason to be happy,” so how could he descend into drug addiction?
+Allegedly, my brother had “every reason to be happy,” so how could he descend into this addiction?
 I try, not without difficulty, to see him as the whole person he is with precious skills, and not reduce him to “an addict”—most of people perceiving him as marginal and delinquent.

 People, sometimes even those closest to me, tell me, “You didn’t choose what happened to you, while your brother did.”
 I wonder, though, deep down, is it really possible to pigeonhole our difficulties?
 Why try to classify our hardships and catalogue people—lock them up in boxes?